 Only applications proposing a combination of EEM(s) and energy generating system(s) will be accepted under Topic Area 1.c.
-If an application proposes only EEM(s) or only energy generating system(s), the application will be deemed nonresponsive and will not be reviewed or considered.
-Applications exclusively proposing energy generating system(s) will only be accepted under Topic Area 1.a. and Topic Area 2.
+Applications exclusively proposing energy generating system(s) will only be accepted under Topic Area 1.a. and Topic Area 2.a.
 Applications exclusively proposing EEM(s) will only be accepted under Topic Area 1.b.